Teal Pumpkin Project

 Glowsticks:

 And don’t forget to pick up your teal pumpkin from Bartell’s!
 Set that pumpkin on your front steps to let people know that you support kids with food allergies!
-The teal pumpkin means that you have non-food treats available.

 For more information, visit tealpumpkinproject.org!